arrayfire/arrayfire/docs/pages/using_on_osx.md

 ## <a name="CMake"></a>CMake

-We recommend that the CMake build system be used to create ArrayFire projects.
+The CMake build system can be used to create ArrayFire projects.
 As [discussed above](#big-picture), ArrayFire ships with a series of CMake scripts to make finding and using our library easy.

 First create a file called `CMakeLists.txt` in your project directory: